 New parents (at least those who were trying to become parents and are happy to be in this role) are understandably smitten with their offspring while simultaneously overwhelmed by the responsibilities of caring for a dependent, helpless, miraculous being.
-Life has been changed forever, and generally in a wonderful way.
+Life has been changed forever, in a wonderful way.

 A baby fills a parent’s time and thoughts so completely, there is little else to talk about, and adds, as one of my friends put it after the birth of her first baby, a whole new dimension of love to one’s life.
 You want to share the experience with your friends.
 Most of these friends can relate because they are themselves parents.